expo-dev/expositor/readme.md

 stdout-isatty <bool>
   Inform the engine that stdout is (or is not) connected to a terminal, or to behave as if stdout is (or is not) connected to a terminal.

+isatty <bool>
+  Shorthand to set both stderr-isatty and stdout-isatty.
 ```
 Expositor is lenient when reading moves &ndash; short algebraic notation can be used wherever long algebraic notation is expected.
 The current position can also be set by entering FEN directly (without being prefaced by `position fen `) or by entering a PGN movelist (movetext without comments or evaluation annotations).